lemon-shark-25/cyphers/README.md

-#Cyphers
+# Cyphers
-##This is a repository containing several cyphers in Python.
+## This is a repository containing several historical cyphers and cryptographic utilities in Python.

-- Shift cypher: The original Caesar cypher used the key 3 for encrypting messages.
+ - [x] *Shift cypher*: The original Caesar cypher used the key 3 for encrypting messages.
+ - [ ] *Substitution cypher*
+ - [ ] *Vigenère cypher*